-PACTS, International started in December, 2015 when a group of concerned targeted individuals gathered to continue activism efforts towards our freedom from covert torture and harassment with mircrowaves and other forms of directed energy, also known as electronic harassment or the Havana Syndrome.
+PACTS, International started in December, 2015 when a group of concerned targeted individuals gathered to continue activism efforts towards our freedom from covert torture and harassment with mircrowaves and other forms of directed energy, also known as electronic harassment or Havana syndrome.

 Electronic harassment consists of organized stalking - when a group of people stalk and harass an individual - and remote electronic assaults with microwaves, lasers, acoustic weapons and other directed energy weapons - aimed at an individual that may induce pre-designed effects, such as pain induction, voices in the head, visual and audio hallucintions, burning to the skin, damage to internal organs, memory loss, disorientation, cardiac arrhythmias and arrest and much more.